DHTMLX/docs-diagram/docs/api/selection/getitem_method.md

 ### Parameters

-The method may take as an argument an object with the following parameter:
+The method takes as an argument an object with the following parameter:

-- `id` - (required) - the id of the item in question
+- `id` - (required) the id of the item in question

 ### Returns